nikolaiqa/nikolaiqa/README.md

 # **`Hi there!`**

-## My name is Nikolai and you can learn more information about me and tools I use below:
+## My name is Nikolai and you can learn more information about me and tools I use below

 ## Сheck out my [resume](https://drive.google.com/file/d/13ccjGmmKePU6CzG8RiyijSYLzqPSi40-/view?usp=sharing "ru-version")